 Complainants may but are not required to use the form prescribed by the Chancellor of the California Community Colleges.
 The forms are available from the Human Resources website and at the California Community Colleges Chancellor’s Office website.

+Advisers in Students Student Harassment Complaints

+Student Parties in Complaints involving sexual harassment are permitted to have a support person or adviser accompany him/her/them during any stage of the Complaint process described in this procedure.
+Student Parties in Complaints involving sexual harassment have the right to consult with an attorney, at his/her/their own expense, at any stage of the Complaint process if he/she/they wishes to do so.
+An attorney may serve as a support person or adviser.

 Employment-Related Complaints